 Simply known as payload, this refers to a portion of malware that performs its malicious activity.
 A payload can be as benign as changing an affected system’s desktop screensaver or as destructive as deleting key operating system (OS) files.

 Malware which is delivered by email messages.
 For more information, see https://blog.malwarebytes.com/threats/malspam/

-Or malicious advertising, is the use of on-line advertising to distribute malware with little to no user interaction required.
-More information can be found in our blogposts: What is malvertising? and Truth in malvertising: How to beat bad ads.
+Malvertising, or “malicious advertising,” is the use of online advertising to distribute malware with little to no user interaction required.
+More information can be found in our blogs: What is malvertising? and Truth in malvertising: How to beat bad ads.

-The shortened version of “malicious software.”
-Malware is the generic or umbrella term to refer to any malicious programs or code that are harmful to systems.
+Malware, or “malicious software,” is an umbrella term that refers to any malicious program or code that is harmful to systems.

 In cybersecurity, a man-in-the-middle attack is an attack where the threat actor manages to intercept and forward the traffic between two entities without either of them noticing.
 To pull this off the, attacker has to be able to convincingly “impersonate” both parties and he can follow and influence the conversation between two or more parties.
 A MitM attack can also be done between browser and internet, for example, or between a Wi-Fi hotspot and an internet user.